-Lawmakers in London overwhelmingly voted with the aid of 383 votes to seventy-three in want of legalizing identical-sex marriage, and 332 to ninety-nine in want of abortion reform.
+Lawmakers in London overwhelmingly voted with a vote of 383 to 73 in favor of legalizing same-sex marriage, and 332 to 99 in favor of abortion reform.

 Northern Ireland presently has one of the maximum restrictive abortion legal guidelines inside the international, with the procedure sporting most sentences of life imprisonment, even in instances of rape, incest, and deadly fetal abnormality.

-While the 1967 Abortion Act broadly legalized the technique at some stage in the rest of the United Kingdom (England, Scotland, and Wales), it has by no means been extended to Northern Ireland, where an 1861 regulation still holds.
+While the 1967 Abortion Act broadly legalized the technique at some stage in some parts of the United Kingdom (England, Scotland, and Wales), it has by no means been extended to Northern Ireland, where an 1861 regulation still holds.

 Decisions on abortion law have historically been the responsibility of the Northern Ireland Assembly, which has a special devolved status from the rest of the UK government.